puneetpahuja/brave-and-true/README.md

-# brave_and_true
+# Clojure for the Brave and True
-Solved problems and projects of the book "Clojure for the brave and true"
+Solved problems and projects for the book